QUBIC VIII: Optical design and performance: Optical combiner

 \subsection{Ideal combiner}

-{ } The combiner is used to superimpose, on the focal plane, the beams from the re-emitting horns.
+{ } The combiner is used to superimpose, on the focal plane, the beams from the re-emitting (detector-facing) horns.
 It therefore must be a focusing system and, in the absence of truncation and aberrations, the focal plane pattern is the Fourier Transform of the feedhorn array pattern.
-For an on-axis point source and a single baseline (pair of open horn switches separated by a distance $\Delta x$), the pattern is a series of fringes with a spatial frequency that depends on the baseline length ($\Delta x / \lambda$), where $\lambda$ is the wavelength, and at an angle that depends on the baseline orientation.
+For an on-axis point source and a single baseline (pair of open horn switches separated by a distance $\Delta x$), the pattern is a series of fringes with a spatial frequency that depends on the baseline length, $\Delta x / \lambda$, where $\lambda$ is the wavelength, and at an angle that depends on the baseline orientation.
 Equivalent baselines will result in identical fringe patterns.
-When all the horn switches are open, as will be the case when QUBIC is observing, the focal plane pattern consists of an array of peaks whose separation ($ \lambda / \Delta h$) depends on the horn separation ($ \Delta h $) and whose width ($\sim \lambda / ((P-1) \Delta h)$) depends on the extent of the horn array ($(P-1) \Delta h$, where $P$ is the number of feedhorns along one side of the array).
-This pattern is multiplied by an envelope which is the Fourier Transform of the re-emitting (downward-facing or secondary) feedhorn aperture pattern (i.e. its far-field beam pattern).
+When all the horn switches are open, as will be the case when QUBIC is observing, the focal plane pattern consists of an array of peaks whose separation, $ \lambda / \Delta h$, depends on the horn separation, $ \Delta h $, and whose width, $\sim \lambda / ((P-1) \Delta h)$, depends on the extent of the horn array, $(P-1) \Delta h$, where $P$ is the number of feedhorns along one side of the array.
+This pattern is multiplied by an envelope which is the Fourier transform of the re-emitting feedhorn aperture pattern (i.e. its far-field beam pattern).
 This is the standard result for a diffraction grating in the Fraunhofer limit with a Gaussian rather than the usual sinc envelope.
 For an off-axis source the whole pattern is further multiplied by a factor which accounts for the coupling of the source to each horn antenna.
-This factor is simply the beam pattern of the sky-facing (or primary) feedhorn at the source angle.
+This factor is simply the beam pattern of the sky-facing feedhorn at the source angle.
 We refer to the focal plane pattern resulting from a far-field point source in a direction $\textbf{n}$ as the point-spread-function ($\mbox{PSF}_{\textbf{n}}$):

-where $\textbf{r}=(x,y)$ is position on the focal plane, $\textbf{n}=(n_x,n_y)$, is the off-axis direction of the point source, subscripts $x$ and $y$ refer to projection along the axes of the focal plane, $B_{\mathrm{prim}}$ and $B_{\mathrm{sec}}$ are the primary and secondary beam pattern intensities, $P$ is the number of horns along a side of a square array and $f$ is the focal length of the combiner.
+where $\textbf{r}=(x,y)$ is position on the focal plane, $\textbf{n}=(n_x,n_y)$ is the off-axis direction of the point source, subscripts $x$ and $y$ refer to projection along the axes of the focal plane, $B_{\mathrm{sky}}$ and $B_{\mathrm{det}}$ are the sky-facing and detector-facing beam pattern intensities, $P$ is the number of horns along a side of a square array and $f$ is the focal length of the combiner.